website watertownhistory.org

 last, Jan.
 3, 1880, at the age of 50 years, of

-serving three years in the war of the rebellion.
+rebellion.
 Since returning from the war

 he has been proprietor of a meat market.

-Mr. Haeffner was a member of Washington lodge I. O.
+Mr. Haeffner was a member of Washington lodge I. O. O. F. and also of

-O. F. and also of the O. D. Pease post G. A. R. His funeral Sunday afternoon was largely
+the O. D. Pease post G. A. R. His

-attended, both of the above named bodies being
+funeral Sunday afternoon was largely attended, both of the above named bodies

-represented.
-A number
+being represented.
+A number of the

-of the members of the fire department also attended.
-He leaves a wife, one daughter and three
+members of the fire department also attended.

-sons.
+He leaves a wife, one daughter and three sons.
 Watertown Republican, 09 Jan 1889

 1892